eduardorasgado/Cpp-AdvancedTopics/SQLiteInteraction/sqlite-amalgamation/README.md

 We can find a extension here.

-## What to do
+## Getting started with SQLite Command Line Interface

-Whe should build the shell in case we want to use the command line tool
+We should build the shell in case we want to use the command line tool

 In linux:
 ```console